viadee/bpmn.ai/spark-importer/README_details.md

 ### AddGeodata (user config)

-This step uses the postal code column and adds two columns with the corresponding latitudes and longitudes.
+This step uses the postal code column to add two columns of the corresponding latitudes and longitudes.

 As an example let's assume the following data is the input for this step: